in-dict-keys (SIM118)

 Checks for key-existence checks against dict.keys() calls.

-When checking for the existence of a key in a given dictionary, using key in dict is more readable and efficient than key in dict.keys(), while having the same semantics.
+key in dict is more readable and efficient than key in dict.keys(),

 Use instead: